 At the moment, is only available on Netflix Philippines.

 When is the DVD coming out?

 The DVD will be on sale in Japan on May 27th, 2020.

 If you’re curious about what kind of junk food Hina is holding:

 - Nissin Chicken Ramen Instant Noodle

 - Koikeya Seaweed & Salt Potato Chips

-And yes, you can buy it at any convenience store in Japan.
+And yes, you can buy them at any convenience store in Japan.
 Try them out if you get the chance!

-The snacks that appear in the anime have the same names and packaging as in real life.
+The snacks that appear in the movie have the same names and packaging as in real life.

 Which one did you like more?
 Weathering With You or Your Name?
 Let me know in the comments below.